Car tax explained

 By Adrian Porter

-Updated to include car tax changes from April 2020, we show how much you'll need to pay, and reveal which cars are exempt from car tax.
+Updated to include coronavirus information and the latest tax changes from April 2020.
+We show how much you'll need to pay and which cars are exempt from car tax.

 From April 2020, those buying a new petrol, diesel or hybrid car will likely have to pay more car tax.
 But those buying expensive electric cars, costing more than £40,000, will now be exempt from a rule that previously saw them paying a tax supplement.